A list of restaurants reopening for al fresco dining – Up News Info

 The governor has not yet issued an executive order setting out all the details, so there is a possibility that the orientation may be changed.

 Here is a list of restaurants in the metropolitan area that have announced that they will open for outdoor dining.
-If you want to be added to the list, please email Jason DeRusha.
+If you are a restaurant that wants to be added to this list, please email Jason DeRusha.

 MINNEAPOLIS